scottoffen/express-tang/README.md

 ### Search Type ###

+*Must be either `breadthFirst` or `depthFirst`.*

 Since the routes will be added in the order they are found, you might want to control how `express-tang` searches for them.
-By default, it will use a breadth-first approach, which means the files found first will be added first.
-You can change it to a depth first search if that better suits you.
+By default, it will use a breadth-first approach, which means the files found higher in the tree structure will be added first - even if they are in different branches.
+You can change it to a depth-first search if that better suits your needs.

 ```javascript
 tang.SearchType = 'depthFirst';